TDECU Stadium: Transportation

 TDECU Stadium is accessible via multiple modes of transportation.
 Houston METRORail's Southeast Line provides light rail access to the venue with a station less than 100 yards from the Southwest entrance of the stadium.
 In the future, the stadium will also be accessible by the University Line.
 While the University Line is still in planning stages, construction on the Southeast Line is complete and the line became operational several months before the 2015 season.
-Built at a cost in excess of $800 million, the Southeast Line connects the Houston Theater District to the Astros' Minute Maid Park, the Dynamo's BBVA Stadium, the Cougars' new TDECU Stadium, and beyond to MacGregor Park.
+Built at a cost in excess of $800 million, the Southeast Line connects the Houston Theater District to the Astros' Daikin Park, the Dynamo's Shell Energy Stadium, the Cougars' new TDECU Stadium, and beyond to MacGregor Park.

 TDECU Stadium is located between multiple roadways in a central area of Houston and within a mile of Interstate 45.
 The stadium is also accessible via several lines of the Metropolitan Transit Authority of Harris County.
 Taxis, Uber, and cycle rickshaws continue to service the stadium.